-- "Class C Noteholders' Interest Distribution Amount" means, for any distribution date, the sum of: - the amount of interest accrued at the class C note rate for the related accrual period on the outstanding principal balance of the class C notes immediately preceding such distribution date, and - the Class C Note Interest Shortfall for that distribution date. - "Cumulative Default Rate" means the percentage equivalent of the fraction the numerator of which is the aggregate outstanding principal balance of the Defaulted Student Loans at the time such loans became Defaulted Student Loans and the denominator of which is the Initial Pool Balance. - "Defaulted Student Loan" means any trust student loan submitted to a guarantor for payment prior to the end of the related collection period. - "DTC" means The Depository Trust Company, or any successor thereto. - "Fitch" means Fitch, Inc., also known as Fitch Ratings, or any successor rating agency. - "Initial Pool Balance" means the Pool Balance as of the closing date. - "Moody's" means Moody's Investors Service, Inc., or any successor rating agency. - "Pool Balance" means, for any date, the aggregate principal balance of the trust student loans (other than any trust student loan for which the related guarantor has either paid or rejected a claim for guarantee payment) as of the close of business on that date, including accrued interest that is expected to be capitalized. - "Principal Distribution Amount" means, (i) as to the initial distribution date, the amount by which the aggregate outstanding principal balance of the class A and class B notes exceeds the Adjusted Pool Balance as of the end of the initial collection period, and (ii) as to each subsequent distribution date, the amount by which the Adjusted Pool Balance for the preceding distribution date exceeds the Adjusted Pool Balance for that distribution date. - "S&P" means Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc., or any successor rating agency. - "Significant Guarantors" means the guarantee agencies that each guarantee or will guarantee trust student loans comprising at least 10% of the Initial Pool Balance. - "Specified Reserve Account Balance" means, for any distribution date, the greater of: - (a) 0.25% of the Pool Balance as of the close of business on the last day of the related collection period; or - (b) \$1,822,106;
+- "Class B Noteholders' Interest Distribution Amount" means, for any distribution date, the sum of: - the amount of interest accrued at the class B note rate for the related accrual period on the outstanding principal amount of the class B notes immediately preceding such distribution date, and - the Class B Note Interest Shortfall for that distribution date. - "DTC" means The Depository Trust Company, or any successor thereto. - "Fitch" means Fitch, Inc., also known as Fitch Ratings, or any successor rating agency. - "Initial Pool Balance" means the Pool Balance as of the closing date. - "Moody's" means Moody's Investors Service, Inc., or any successor rating agency. - "Pool Balance" means, for any date, the aggregate principal balance of the trust student loans (other than any trust student loan for which the related guarantor has either paid or rejected a claim for guarantee payment) as of the close of business on that date, including accrued interest that is expected to be capitalized.

+- "Principal Distribution Amount" means, with respect to any distribution date, the greater of (a) an amount equal to the excess, if any, of (i) the aggregate principal amount of all of the notes immediately prior to such distribution date, minus (ii) the difference between (A) the Adjusted Pool Balance and (B) the Specified Overcollateralization Amount for such distribution date and (b) the aggregate principal amount (or U.S. Dollar Notional Principal Amount, in the case of the class A-4B notes) of each class of notes with a maturity date on or prior to such distribution date. - "S&P" means Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc., or any successor rating agency. - "Significant Guarantors" means the guarantee agencies that each guarantee or will guarantee trust student loans comprising at least 10% of the Initial Pool Balance. - "Specified Overcollateralization Amount" means, with respect to any distribution date, an amount equal to 6.40% of the Adjusted Pool Balance. - "Specified Reserve Account Balance" means, for any distribution date, the greater of: - (a) 0.25% of the Pool Balance as of the close of business on the last day of the related collection period; or - (b) \$2,989,234;

-provided that in no event will that balance exceed the aggregate outstanding principal balance of the notes.
+provided that in no event will that balance exceed the aggregate outstanding principal amount of the offered notes and the U.S. Dollar Notional Principal Amount of the EURIBOR-based notes.